 Our working capital management goals include maintaining an optimal level of inventory necessary to deliver goods on time to our customers and our retail stores to satisfy end consumer demand, alleviating manufacturing capacity constraints, and driving efficiencies to minimize the cycle time from the purchase of inventory from our suppliers to the collection of accounts receivable balances from our customers.
 Inventory balances may be elevated in advance of periods of expected high demand.
 As of December 31, 2022, our inventory balance increased to \$1,028.5 million, compared to \$645.4 million as of December 31, 2021.
 Unrealized projected sales growth for Fall 2022 and earlier receipts of Spring 2023 product resulted in higher inventory levels.
-We believe older season inventory purchases and we are leveraging our outlet stores to sell excess merchandise.
+We believe older season inventories represent a manageable portion of our total inventory mix.
+To align inventory levels more closely with anticipated demand, we have adjusted future inventory purchases and we are leveraging our outlet stores to sell excess merchandise.
 We expect inventory to remain elevated into the second half of 2023 as we carry forward inventory into future seasons, balancing reducing inventory levels with maintaining profitability.